wscoble/beyond-the-prompt/presentation/slides.md

 Context efficiency: 1,700 tokens for all guidance.
 95% reduction.
 We can add more skills and subagents without hitting context limits.

-Waste prevention: The two examples I showed you - sandboxing and dark mode - saved us 14 weeks total.
+Waste prevention: The two examples I showed you - sandboxing and dark mode - saved me 14 weeks total.
 But there were dozens of other decisions where subagents caught issues early or questioned assumptions.

 Implementation speed: This might seem counterintuitive, but we shipped faster.
 Why?
 Because architectural decisions were made upfront by subagents in minutes, not during implementation through painful refactors.
 Requirements were clear.
 Less rework.